High finesse bow-tie cavity for strong atom-photon coupling in Rydberg arrays: Introduction

 Loading Rydberg atoms into a cavity benefits from large optical access.
 However, it is demanding to build a cavity that simultaneously features high cooperativity, large optical access, and high stability.
-Among the existing cavity quantum electrodynamics (cavity QED) setups that strongly couple light to individual atoms, most are designed with a mirror in close proximity ($\lesssim500$ $\mu$m) to the atoms in order to minimize the cavity waist at the atoms \cite{thompson_observation_1992, hunger_fiber_2010,kawasaki_geometrically_2019}.
-However, implementing Rydberg arrays into these setups poses significant challenges due to the limited optical access and the sensitivity of Rydberg atoms to stray electric fields from nearby mirror surfaces.
+Among the existing cavity quantum electrodynamics (cavity QED) setups that strongly couple light to individual atoms, most are designed with a mirror in close proximity ($\lesssim500$ $\mu$m) to the atoms in order to minimize the cavity waist at the atoms \cite{thompson_observation_1992, hunger_fiber_2010,kawasaki_geometrically_2019,liu_cavity_2022}.
+However, implementing Rydberg arrays into these setups poses significant challenges due to the limited optical access and the sensitivity of Rydberg atoms to stray electric fields from nearby mirror surfaces \cite{abel_rydberg_2011,sedlacek_quartz_2016,davtyan_chip_2018}.
 One exception to this general trend is a near-concentric cavity, where the separation of two spherical mirrors is nearly equal to twice their radius of curvature \cite{deist_superresolution_2022}.
 A near-concentric cavity provides large optical access, but it operates close to an unstable regime and is far more sensitive to angular misalignment.
 Therefore, it is of interest to explore different cavity geometries to overcome the challenge of constructing a stable cavity with high cooperativity and large optical access.

 In this article, we present a bow-tie cavity that offers high cooperativity, large mirror spacing, and good mechanical stability.
 The cavity is composed of two concave mirrors and two convex mirrors, generating a TEM$_{00}$ mode waist $w=7.1$ $\mu$m between the two concave mirrors.
-With a finesse $\mathcal{F}=5.1 \times 10^4$, the cavity has a peak cooperativity of $\eta_1=35$ for a traveling-wave mode ($\eta_2=140$ peak cooperativity for a standing-wave mode with the factor of 4 coming from the constructive interference).
+With a finesse $\mathcal{F}=5.1 \times 10^4$, the cavity is expected to have peak cooperativity of $\eta_1=35$ for a traveling-wave mode ($\eta_2=140$ peak cooperativity for a standing-wave mode with the factor of 4 coming from the constructive interference).
 The cavity is mechanically stable, with a $3.1$-cm spacing between the concave mirrors providing good optical access and reducing the stray electric field at the position of the atoms near the cavity waist.
-For trapping and imaging atoms, two aspheric lenses (N.A. $0.35$) are aligned to image the region near the cavity waist.
-The whole cavity setup is operated in ultra-high vacuum.
+For trapping and imaging atoms, two aspheric lenses ($NA = 0.35$) are aligned to image the region near the cavity waist.
+The whole cavity setup is operated under vacuum ($3.6\times 10^{-9}$ Torr).